-DuckDuckGo launches DuckAssist: a new feature that generates natural language answers to search queries using Wikipedia
+DuckDuckGo launches DuckAssist: a new feature that generates quick natural language summaries in response to search queries [UPDATE]

 Filed under DuckDuckGo News on